chriskitson/webpack-dev-proxy-server/README.md

 *This should not be used in production, but you already knew that, right?*

-There are also several other ways to achieve this including ngnix rewrites.

 ## Install

 Install dependencies using `npm install`.